Fertility Lawyers

 A

-In the event of a dispute between a sperm donor and the child’s primary carer(s), the court can make a child arrangements order or other orders, which usually concern the extent and nature of contact between the child and the sperm donor.
+In the event of a dispute between a sperm donor and the child’s primary carer(s), the court can make a child arrangements order or other orders to govern the extent and nature of contact between the child and the sperm donor.

-A donation agreement can be a really helpful way of identifying potential areas of dispute or misunderstanding.
-Our fertility lawyers can help you put this agreement together and advise you on the legal considerations of your plans to build your family.
+A donation agreement can be a helpful way of identifying potential areas of dispute or misunderstanding.
+Our fertility solicitors can help you put this agreement together and advise you on the legal considerations of your plans to build your family.

 Q